rlong/jsonbroker/README.md

----
-layout: default
----

 jsonbroker
 ==========

 A set of libraries for building hybrid applications.

-See [http://rlong.github.io/jsonbroker/](jsonbroker) for more information.
+See [http://rlong.github.io/jsonbroker/](http://rlong.github.io/jsonbroker/) for more information.